Gifted Program

 Tiers of Gifted & Talented Programming

-Quality teaching, for every child every day, is the single most important factor in a student’s success in school.
-Students who demonstrate on level abilities have academic and intellectual needs that can be met in the regular classroom through quality, rigorous instruction, and a differentiated curriculum.
-Classroom teachers provide various strategies to meet the needs of Tier I learners including, but not limited to, small groups, flexible groups, curriculum compacting activities, and inquiry units.
+Students who demonstrate on-level abilities have academic and intellectual needs that can be met within the regular classroom through high-quality, rigorous instruction and a differentiated curriculum.
+Classroom teachers use a variety of strategies to support Tier I learners, including—but not limited to—small group instruction, flexible grouping, curriculum compacting, and inquiry-based units.